 When starting alprostadil for a patient complaining of erectile dysfunction, certain things are to be kept in mind to prevent and for the early identification of adverse effects for better overall outcomes.
 Alprostadil is known to cause hemodynamic instability causing hypotension/hypertension, and flushing.
 It is advisable to monitor blood pressure, heart rate, and temperature, before and after the use of the drug.
 Alprostadil is also known to cause penile pathologies such as stricture formation, fibrosis, and hematoma formation at the site of infection.
 Regular examination by a physician and timely attention by one on the onset of discomfort can bring about better possible outcomes.
 For a better understanding of drug-to-effect response, monitoring the duration of erection can be essential for tailoring management for the patient.

 Use of alprostadil for the treatment of erectile dysfunction in men is associated with prolonged erection, and sometimes priapism.
-The incidence of priapism as an adverse effect of alprostadil is more when used as 'MUSE,' and priapism is a genitourinary emergency that requires detailed evaluation.
+The incidence of priapism as an adverse effect of alprostadil is more common with the intraurethral suppository, and priapism is a genitourinary emergency that requires detailed evaluation.
 The evaluation is primarily based on physical exam and possibly with the help of penile ultrasonography and penile blood gas analysis.
 Some of the management techniques include aspiration of cavernosal blood, cold saline irrigation and penile injections with sympathomimetic agents.
 Penile prosthesis implantation for priapism are also commonly used.

 Patients discussing reproductive health, particularly men, can be challenging, and it is essential to be empathetic and maintain a professional attitude while establishing a rapport.
 Creating a positive and respectful approach for patient and provider, allows there to be an open discussion for subject matters such as erectile dysfunction.